-The fair value of each restricted common stock award is recognized as stock-based expense over the vesting term of the award.
-The Company recorded restricted stock-based compensation expense in operating expenses for employees and non-employees of approximately \$402,000 and \$190 during the three months ended June 30, 2013 and 2012, respectively.
-The Company recorded restricted stock-based compensation expense of approximately \$1,723,000 for the period from April 19, 2007 (inception) through June 30, 2013.
-Expense included approximately \$4,000 and \$50 for research and development during the three months ended June 30, 2013 and 2012, respectively.
-General and administrative expense for the three months ended June 30, 2013 and 2012 was approximately \$398,000 and \$140, respectively.
+The fair value of each restricted common stock award is recognized as stock-based compensation expense over the vesting term of the award.
+The Company recorded restricted stock-based compensation expense in operating expenses for employees and non-employees of approximately \$133,000 and \$402,000 for the three months ended June 30, 2014 and 2013, respectively.
+Stock-based compensation expense included in research and development was \$4,000 and \$4,000 for the three months ended June 30, 2014 and 2013, respectively.
+Stock-based compensation expense included in general and administrative expense was \$129,000 and \$398,000 for the three months ended June 30, 2014 and 2013, respectively.

-As of June 30, 2013, total unrecognized restricted stock-based compensation expense was approximately \$1,161,000, which will be recognized over a weighted average period of 2.17 years.
+As of June 30, 2014, total unrecognized restricted stock-based compensation expense was approximately \$600,000, which will be recognized over a weighted average period of 1.24 years.